Intermediate-pressure phases of cerium studied by an LDA + Gutzwiller method: results and discussions

-Early experiments have reported two intermediate-pressure phases of cerium, $\alpha'$ phase and $\alpha''$ phase, together with the low pressure $\alpha$ phase and high pressure bct phase.
-The instability of these four phases under pressure is the main interest of the present work.
-Neglecting the tiny distortion in the $\alpha''$ phase, all these three phases including $\alpha$, $\alpha''$ and the high pressure bct phase can all be treated within the same bct structure but with the different ratio of the lattice constants $c/a$\cite{Olsen_1985, McMahon_1997, Soderlind_1995b}, which is illustrated in Fig. \ref{lattice}.
-The $c/a$ ratio is exactly $\sqrt2$ for $\alpha$ phase with the fcc structure and is found to be around 1.65 for the high pressure bct phase.
-The $c/a$ ratio of $\alpha''$ phase is reported experimentally to be around $1.5 \le c/a \le 1.56$\cite{Ellinger_1974, Olsen_1985}.
-Therefore in the present paper, we first apply the LDA+G method to minimize the total energy of the cerium with bct structure respect to the $c/a$ ratio as the function of volume, which mimics the competition among the $\alpha$, $\alpha''$ and high pressure bct phases under pressure, and after that we will compare the total energy of these phases and the $\alpha'$ phase.
+Early experiments have reported two intermediate-pressure phases of cerium, $\alpha'$ phase and $\alpha''$ phase, together with the low-pressure $\alpha$ phase and high-pressure bct phase.
+The thermodynamic stability of these four phases under pressure is the main interest of the present work.
+Neglecting the tiny distortion in the $\alpha''$ phase, all these three phases including $\alpha$, $\alpha''$, and the high-pressure bct phase can be treated within the same bct structure but with the different ratio of the lattice constants $c/a$,\cite{Olsen_1985, McMahon_1997, Soderlind_1995b} which is illustrated in Fig. \ref{lattice}.
+The $c/a$ ratio is exactly $\sqrt2$ for $\alpha$ phase with the fcc structure and is found to be around 1.65 for the high-pressure bct phase.
+The $c/a$ ratio of the $\alpha''$ phase is reported experimentally to be around $1.5 \le c/a \le 1.56$.\cite{Ellinger_1974, Olsen_1985} Therefore in the present paper, we first apply the LDA+G method to minimize the enthalpy of the cerium with bct structure with respect to the $c/a$ ratio as the function of pressure, which mimics the competition among the $\alpha$, $\alpha''$, and high-pressure bct phases under pressure, and after that we will compare the enthalpy of these phases and the $\alpha'$ phase.
 Our main results have been plotted in Fig. \ref{bainpath} with the comparison to LDA and GGA.
-The results obtained by all the three methods agree quite well for volume smaller than 20\AA$^3$ indicating that the bct phase with $c/a=1.65$(denoted by the green arrow in Fig. \ref{bainpath}) is the most stable phase, which is also quite consistent with the experiments\cite{Ellinger_1974, Olsen_1985}.
-For volume between 20.5\AA$^3$ to 22.5\AA$^3$, which corresponds to the intermediate pressure region, the results obtained by LDA, GGA and LDA+G are quite different.
-First of all, all the three methods predict that all the three phases appear as the locally stable phases in the intermediate pressure region.
-While LDA results indicate that the $\alpha''$ phase is only the meta stable phase in almost the whole intermediate pressure region except for volume being 21\AA$^3$.
-And GGA can give a very small region, within which the $\alpha''$ phase is the most stable phase.
-Only LDA+G predicts that the $\alpha''$ phase is the most stable one of all the three phases in the whole intermediate pressure region.
-For volume larger than 23\AA$^3$, the three methods again reach the same conclusion that the $\alpha$ phase is more stable and all the other meta stable states including $\alpha''$ and high pressure bct phases disappear completely, which is again quite consistent with the existing experiments\cite{Olsen_1985, McMahon_1997, Dmitriev_2004}.
+The results obtained by all three methods agree quite well for pressure less than 9.0 GPa indicating that the $\alpha$ phase (fcc) with $c/a=\sqrt2$ is the thermodynamic stable structure.
+For pressure between 9.0 and 25.0 GPa, the results obtained by LDA, GGA, and LDA+G are quite different.
+First of all, all three methods predict that all phases appear as the locally stable phases in this intermediate pressure region, while LDA results indicate that the $\alpha''$ phase is the thermodynamic stable phase in a very small region around 17.0 GPa.
+Although GGA gives a reasonably wide region from 23.0 to 27.0 GPa, within which the $\alpha''$ phase is globally stable, this pressure region is much higher than the experimental results, which is from 6.9 to 12.0 GPa.\cite{Olsen_1985} LDA+G predicts that the $\alpha''$ phase is the thermodynamic stable phase in the pressure region of 13.0\textit{--}17.0 GPa, which is much closer to the experimental data.\cite{Olsen_1985} For pressure larger than 25.0 GPa, all three methods again reach the same conclusion that the high-pressure bct phase is thermodynamic stable, whereas the other two are either metastable or unstable.